BritishPenguin-gif/Digital-Control-on-Power-Electronics/README.md

 System Identification is a kind of advanced digital control strategies to provide more information about model, for designing a model-based self-tuning PID controller.

+The uploaded python code may provide a little help with researchers and engineerers are working on the area of digital control on power electronics.

+The PDF will explain a straightforward methodology of getting the appropriate transfer function depending on your needs by some basic theories of electrical circuits and automatic control.

 My programme is still in progress.
-I will keep update.
+More advanced control strategies will be released:)